-If you’ve ever gone into a hydroponic store (the term "hydroponic store" is a misnomer as many of these stores often sell tons of soil products) you’ll know there is an insane amount of nutrient systems available.
+If you’ve ever gone into a hydroponic store you’ll know there are an insane amount of nutrient systems available.
 Luckily, many of the nutrient lines being sold will do just fine.
-And if you only use a company's "base" nutrient line, the prices often aren’t vastly different from each other.
+And if you only use a company’s “base” nutrient line, the prices often aren’t vastly different from each other.

-Despite what many growers believe, a "base nutrient line" (offered by every company) provides everything your cannabis plant needs to get from seed to harvest successfully.
-You actually don't need any special supplements and you will still harvest amazing bud!
-Your grow environment and dry/cure have a lot more impact on your final quality than the specific brand of nutrients you use.
+Despite what many growers believe, a “base nutrient line” (offered most companies) provides everything your cannabis plant needs to get from seed to harvest successfully.
+You actually don’t need any special supplements and you will still harvest amazing bud!
+Your grow environment, strain and dry/cure have a lot more impact on your final quality than the specific brand of nutrients you use.

 A “base nutrient line” usually consists of 2-3 bottles, and will provide everything your plant needs to produce top-quality cannabis

 Tip: Just about every cannabis-friendly nutrient line recommends you start with higher levels of nutrients than your cannabis plants can use.
 They want to sell those bottles!
 You can use far less nutrients (and help your plants avoid nutrient burn) by always starting your nutrients at half-strength and adjusting from there.

 In addition to buying way more bottles of nutrients than needed, sometimes you have to throw out your nutrients before you get a chance to use the whole bottle.
 That’s more wasted money!
 Some nutrients “go bad” in just months after being opened (especially nutrients with lots of organic ingredients like guano or fish), and may become smelly from unwanted chemical reactions.
 Unfortunately, these reactions can also prevent your plants from getting the right levels of nutrients.
 If your nutrients don’t smell the same after being opened for a while, don’t use them!